Lyttelton, New Zealand: History

+Establishment

-Aiming to establish a Church of England colony in New Zealand, the Canterbury Association was founded in 1848 and was led by George William Lyttelton (George Lyttelton, 4th Baron Lyttelton).
-The town was named after the Lyttelton family in 1858.
-The large amount of flat land on the other side of the Port Hill, suitable for farming and development, made it ideal as a port town for a colony.
+Aiming to establish a Church of England colony in New Zealand, the Canterbury Association was founded in 1848 and was led by George Lyttelton, 4th Baron Lyttelton.

 Joseph Thomas, as the agent of the Canterbury Association and its chief surveyor, was in charge of preparing the settlement for the settlers.
-He initially placed the port town at Rapaki and the settlement's capital, Christchurch, at the head of the harbour at present-day Teddington.
-But none of these initial ideas proved feasible, as Rapaki was not available, as it had been promised to Maori as a reserve, and required reclamation at the head of the harbour for the capital was estimated as too expensive.
+He initially placed the port town at Rāpaki and the settlement's capital, Christchurch, at the head of the harbour at present-day Teddington.
+But none of these initial ideas proved feasible.
+Rāpaki was not available, as it had been promised to Māori as a reserve, and reclamation required at the head of the harbour for the capital was estimated as too expensive.
+Thomas decided on the "Port Cooper Plains", the present-day site of Christchurch, for the new settlement.

-Early survey work in Lyttelton was done by Thomas and Charles Torlesse, but most of it until completion in September 1849 was done by Edward Jollie.
-In his diary, Jollie explains how the streets got their names:
+Early survey work in Lyttelton was done by Thomas and Charles Torlesse, but most of the work until completion in September 1849 was done by Edward Jollie.
+In his diary, Jollie explained how the streets got their names:

 The names of the streets of the three towns I surveyed were taken from Bishoprics and the way it was done was this; as soon as I completed the map I took it to Thomas who putting on his gold spectacles and opening his would read out a Bishop's name to hear if it sounded well.
 If I agreed with him that it did, I put the name to one of the streets requiring baptism.
 Lyttelton being the first-born town got the best names for its streets, Sumner being next had the next best and Christchurch being the youngest had to be content with chiefly Irish and Colonial bishoprics as names for its streets.
 This accounts for, what to anyone not knowing the circumstances, appears strange, viz: that many of the best English Bishoprics are not represented [editorial note: not represented "in Christchurch"] while Irish and Colonial ones are.

-In August 1849 it was officially proclaimed a port.
+In August 1849 Lyttelton was officially proclaimed a port.
 Pilgrim's Rock shows the place where European settlers first set foot in the harbour.
 The present location of the rock is well inland from the sea, as much of Lyttelton's dockside has been reclaimed from the harbour waters in recent years.

-In 1850, four ships (the Randolph, Cressy, Sir George Seymour, and Charlotte Jane) arrived in Lyttelton Harbour, carrying the first what was to be known as the 'Canterbury pilgrims'.
-The arrival of the four ships had swelled Lyttelton's population to around 1,100.
+Before any building had begun in Christchurch, Thomas ordered the construction of a jetty and immigration barracks at Lyttelton, so before any Canterbury Association settlers arrived the town had 60 buildings and a population of around 300.
+Between 16 and 27 December 1850, four ships (the Randolph, Cressy, Sir George Seymour, and Charlotte Jane) arrived in Lyttelton Harbour, carrying the first of what were to be known as the 'Canterbury pilgrims'.
+Their arrival swelled Lyttelton's population to around 1,100.
 Over the next three years, 3,549 settlers arrived in Lyttelton.
-Lyttelton was formerly called Port Cooper (after Daniel Cooper) and Port Victoria.
-It was the original settlement in the district (1850).
-The name Lyttelton was formalised by the governor in 1858 in honour of George William Lyttelton of the Canterbury Association, which had led the colonisation of the area.